tdwg/vocab/documentation-specification.md

 TDWG vocabularies will be associated with an HTTP IRI that represents the vocabulary itself.
 The vocabulary is distinct from the standard, since the vocabulary is just one part of the standard.
 For this reason, the vocabulary IRI will not be the same as the IRI that identifies the standard.
 When the vocabulary IRI is dereferenced by a client requesting content-type text/html, the client should obtain a web page that links to term list documents (Fig. 3).
 Each term list document corresponds to a namespace that contains a set of terms.
 There will be at least one document that lists and describes terms defined in a namespace controlled by TDWG.
 The human-readable representation of this document will contain the normative definition of each term.
 The machine-readable representation of this document will contain the minimal RDF metadata described in section 3.3.
 There may also be documents that list terms in namespaces outside of the standard or terms that are not defined by TDWG.
 Human-readable representations of these documents will contain links to the websites that define those terms.
 Machine-readable representations of these documents will use the property dcterms:isPartOf to link to the machine-readable definitions of the external terms if those definitions exist.

+**2.2.4 Distributions**

+Vocabulary term lists as abstract resources also exist as more concrete entities that can be stored and delivered.
+A human user or machine user-agent may discover these entities through the content negotiation process (Section 2.1.2) when dereferencing the term list IRI.
+However, that process is somewhat akin to trial and error, since a user will not know that the abstract resource is available in forms that were not requested.
+In addition, the term list may be available for download in a form such as Markdown that is rendered as HTML when the term list URI is dereferenced requesting content-type text/html, yet that availability may not be apparent to machine user-agents.
+To enable discovery of the all forms by users or catalogers, the available forms of a resource, known as "distributions", should be made known to both human users and machine user-agents.
+To accomplish that discovery, the Data Catalog Vocabulary [DCAT] should be used to indicate the links from a vocabulary's term list to its available distributions.

+All distributions of a term list should contain substantively the same information about the terms on the list.
+Thus a user retrieving any of the distributions should be able to learn the same properties and values for all of the terms.

 ![](graphics/version-model.png)

 Fig. 4.
 Relationship of a resource to its versions over time.